Azure-Samples/MachineLearningSamples-MarketCampaign/docs/tutorial-market-campaign.md

 # Tutorial: Market Campaign Prediction

-In this tutorial, we show you the basics of Azure ML preview features by creating a data prepartion package, building a model and operationalizing it as a real-time web service.
+In this tutorial, we show you the basics of Azure ML preview features by creating a data preparation package, building a model and operationalizing it as a real-time web service.
 To make things simple, we use the timeless [bank market campaign dataset](https://archive.ics.uci.edu/ml/datasets/Bank+Marketing).

 ## Step 1.
 Launch Azure ML Workbench
 Follow the [installation guide](https://github.com/Azure/ViennaDocs/blob/master/Documentation/Installation.md) to install Azure ML Workbench desktop application, which also includes command-line interface (CLI).
 Launch the Azure ML Workbench desktop app and log in if needed.